Chooboo/wad2_project/README.md

 # Git guide on how to collab:
 source: https://medium.com/@jonathanmines/the-ultimate-github-collaboration-guide-df816e98fb67

+### Before you start coding:

-git pull - ALWAYS before you start working
+git pull - makes sure you have the up-to-date code on your computer

-When you start working - create a branch and name it after the feature you're working on.
-For example:
+### During coding:

+First create your own branch so that when you accidentally mess up it won't propagate to the main branch and affect everyone:

+#### Examples:

 git checkout -b handle_registration

-git checkout -b add_quiz

 git checkout -b ...